-Did you know that approximately one-quarter of all homes will experience some type of structural problems over their lifetime?
+Did you know that approximately one-quarter of all homes will experience structural problems over their lifetime?
 The key is identifying and addressing these issues quickly.
 How to fix sloping floors will depend on the cause and its severity.

 If you have sloping or sagging floors in your home, you may not have considered the cause.
-In fact, many people view uneven floors as a sign of character or charm in older homes, and nothing to worry about.
-But you should not overlook this issue.
+In fact, many people view uneven floors as a sign of character or charm in older homes and no reason to worry.
+However, you should not overlook this issue.

 Sloping floors could have minor consequences, such as cosmetic damage and shifting doors.
-And anything you put in that space will lean.
-And flooring not being flush with the trim can be unsightly.
+Also, anything you put in that space will lean, and flooring not being flush with the trim can be unsightly.

 Uneven floors could also mean that the structure of your home is at risk.
 Left unchecked, structural issues could be dangerous.
-They could cause problems throughout your home, including cracked walls, or windows and doors that will not close.
-And, if you are planning to sell your home, it will be difficult to do so with foundation issues left unaddressed.
+They could cause problems throughout your home, including cracked walls or windows and doors that will not close.
+If you are planning to sell your home, it will be difficult to do so with foundation issues left unaddressed.

-Fortunately, there are processes you can follow to begin assessing the causes behind your sloping floors.
-The information below will help you get to the bottom of this problem.
-Keep reading to find out how to discern the cause and develop a course of action for addressing it.
+Fortunately, there are processes you can follow to begin assessing the causes of your sloping floors.
+BAY Crawl Space & Foundation Repair offers comprehensive inspections to help homeowners figure out the causes of their uneven floors.
+If you have foundation problems, our contractors offer foundation and crawl space solutions that fit your situation and budget.
+Use the information below to help you get to the bottom of the problem.
+Keep reading to find out how to diagnose and correct your foundation issues.

 There are many different causes for sloping floors.
 These range from flooring or subflooring issues to more serious foundational ones.

 One obvious cause of sloping floors is the floor support itself.
 Segments of the support structure can settle unevenly.
-Support piers can sink and settle, while the wooden floor structure can bow, rot, and with enough damage, collapse.
+Support piers can sink, while the wooden floor structure can bow, rot, and with enough damage, collapse.

-If your crawl space is susceptible to moisture, a solution should be installed beneath the floors to control the mositure.
+If your crawl space is susceptible to moisture, you should install a solution beneath the floors to control the moisture.
 If not, it can fall victim to mold or even rot.

-If you have a crawl space, you may be able to see the joists sloping using a level.
-If they appear warped or damaged, it could be a strong sign that they are the culprit for the slanted floor, and should be repaired.
+If you have a crawl space, you may see the joists sloping using a level.
+If they appear warped or damaged, it could be a strong sign that they are the culprit for the slanted floor and need repairs.

 Wooden sills, which sit on the foundation walls and support the floor joists, are also susceptible to moisture and deterioration.
-These will be more complicated to replace than joists, but it can be done by elevating your entire home to remove and replace the sill.
+These will be more complicated to replace than joists but can be done by elevating your entire home to remove and replace the sill.

-Unstable joists or sills is a problem that you must address.
-Although it is less severe than issues with the foundation, it is a structural problem that can become a bigger problem if overlooked.
+You must address unstable joists or sills.
+Although less severe than issues with the foundation, it is a structural problem that can become bigger if overlooked.

 One of the most common causes of sloping floors is foundation issues.
 This could be the foundation itself or poorly compressed ground underneath the flooring.